mlondschien/crispybeefbot/README.md

 # Crispy Beef Bot

-Add your email to `recipients.txt` to be notified about crispy beef at Clausiusbar.
+Add your email to the crispy-beef entry in `messages.json` to be notified about crispy beef at Clausiusbar.